Marie-Anne Barbel: Custom of Paris

-Under the Custom of Paris, widow's have all the legal rights as the deceased husband.
+Under the Custom of Paris, widow's have all the legal rights of the deceased husband.
 Therefore, there are no restrictions on her if she wishes to pursue business ventures inherited from her husband.
 When couples get married under the custom of Paris, the husband normally had most of the managerial power.
 However, if the husband dies, the rights of the community belong to the widow and the children if they decide not to dissolve it.
 However, once they chose to dissolve the community, half goes to the widow and the other half goes to the children.
-Most important for Barbel, though, is that once the husband dies, the widow receives authority of the community, la puissance paternelle, to manage all the belongings.
+Most importantly for Barbel, though, is that once the husband dies, the widow receives authority of the community, la puissance paternelle, to manage all the belongings.
 The widow acquires "judicial authority, the right to make contracts and go to court".
 In effect, this means that widows have equal status as men and this allowed several women to pursue successful business careers.

 Business ventures

-After the death of her husband, Marie-Anne took her inheritance from her husband and was able to expand her interests.
+After the death of her husband, Barbel took her inheritance from her husband and was able to expand her interests.
 Initially, from 1745 to 1748, Barbel took care of the retail store in Place Royal.
-However, in 1749, Barbel gets the lease on a fur trade post in Tadoussac.
-This lease lasted from 1749 to 1755 and the cost was 7000 livres per year.
-This post was an important centre for fur trade in Quebec.
-Although the exact amount of the trade at this post is not known, the value of the inventory went from 44 686 livres in 1750 to 71 069 livres in 1755.
+However, in 1749, Barbel received the lease on a fur trade post in Tadoussac.
+This lease lasted from 1749 to 1755 and the cost was 7,000 livres per year.
+Although the exact amount of the trade at this post is not known, the value of the inventory went from 44,686 livres in 1750 to 71,069 livres in 1755.
 This suggests a significant increase in business during her tenure.
 By 1750, Barbel had over 40 men working for her.
 She also expanded her posts to four other locations in this time, at Ile Jeremie, Riviere Moisie, Chicoutimi, and Malbaie.

-Barbel also had significant real estate holdings.
-A lot of it was inherited from her husband when the latter died.
-In 1746, she purchased land in Charlesbourg and in 1747 she purchased land in the seigneurie of Neuville.
-Also, between 1747 and 1754, she purchases the buildings surrounding her shop in Place Royal.
-She is even involved in a legal battle with the Jesuits between 1745 and 1756 concerning a land she inherited from her husband.
+Barbel also had significant real estate holdings, much of it inherited from her husband after his death.
+In 1746, she purchased land in Charlesbourg and in 1747, she purchased land in the seigneurie of Neuville.
+Also, between 1747 and 1754, she purchased the buildings surrounding her shop in Place Royal.

+Barbel was involved in a legal battle with the Jesuits between 1745 and 1756 concerning land she inherited from her husband.
 This piece of land was located in seigneurie de Notre-Dame-des-Anges, and part of the land was eaten up the river Saint-Charles.
-Barbel requested that the Jesuits expand her land by nineteen arpents, the amount taken by the river, or that they pay her 6 000 livres in damages.
-Jesuits refused either option and went to court.
-The court case lasted several years.
+Barbel requested that the Jesuits expand her land by nineteen arpents, the amount taken by the river, or that they pay her 6,000 livres in damages.
+The Jesuits refused either option and went to court.
+The case lasted several years.

 Not all of Barbel's business ventures, however, were successful.
 An important business venture that did not succeed was her pottery business.
 She began this business in 1746.
 However, she would face considerable problems with workers and production was inconsistent.
 Therefore, in 1752, she abandoned this business.